ArneDeloose/Masterproef2018Code/README.md

 Install Anaconda and open the application.
 In the left menu, go to environments.
 At the bottom click 'import'.
 Pick a name and select the file 'bats_environment.yml'.
 Before running the code, make sure the green arrow in environment is on the bats_environment by clicking on it.
 This will ensure the necessary packages can be loaded and they remain compatible with new versions.

-Alternatively, the bats_environment.rar can be unzipped and copied directly into Anaconda3/envs.

 If there are problems with this, the environment can also be created manually.
 To do this, open the Anaconda prompt and type the following lines followed by enter:

 conda create --name [env_name]